Home

 In Buddha We Trust

-Buddhist religionBuddhism isn't just a dominant religion, but the outlook, the moral philosophy, and the way of life in the Thai kingdom renowned as the Land of Smiles.
-Nearly 90% of Thais are Buddhists and Buddha temples with marble stones and golden statues are the common sights all over Thailand.
-Even when just passing by, Thais bow down to the temples with a great deal of respect.
-Virtually every Thai household has a special place with a miniature of the Spirit House (also called the House of Spirits), which is where the family conducts their daily Buddhist rituals and religious ceremonies.
-Masterfully handcrafted by career professional artists, such topnotch Thai Spirit Houses are often visibly staged in key Hotels, office or residential buildings, and in notable business places.
+Buddhism isn't just a dominant religion, but it profoundly shapes the outlook, moral philosophy, and way of life in Thailand, renowned as the Land of Smiles.
+Nearly 90% of Thais are Buddhists, and the presence of Buddha temples adorned with marble stones and golden statues is ubiquitous throughout the country.
+When passing by these temples, Thais perform the traditional gesture of 'wai' and bow down with a great deal of respect.
+Additionally, virtually every Thai household features a special place with a miniature of the Spirit House (also known as the House of Spirits), where families conduct their daily Buddhist rituals and religious ceremonies.
+These top-notch Thai Spirit Houses, masterfully handcrafted by career professional artists, are often prominently displayed in key hotels, offices, residential buildings, and notable business places.

-Or, click on the following link for a short movie clip in MPEG (8 sec., 729 KB) ౼ nice pictures with sweet sounds of a Thai Ritual Dance performed at the revered Erawan Shrine in Bangkok.
+Or, click on the following link for a short movie clip in MPEG (8 sec., 729 KB) à±¼ nice pictures with sweet sounds of a Thai Ritual Dance performed at the revered Erawan Shrine in Bangkok.

 Click me for instructions.